Mapple: A Domain-Specific Language for Mapping Distributed Programs: Decompose Transformation Primitive

 \section{Decompose Transformation Primitive}

-As discussed in \Cref{subsubsec:mismatch}, mismatches between the dimensionality of the iteration and processor spaces pose significant challenges for mapping decisions.
-In this section, we address this issue by analyzing its underlying principles and introducing a generalized transformation primitive, \decompose. \Cref{subsec:decompose:comparison} analyzes a suboptimal heuristic used by a commonly used programming system to handle dimensionality mismatches.
+As discussed in \Cref{subsubsec:mismatch}, mismatches between the dimensionality of the task and processor spaces pose significant challenges for mapping decisions.
+In this section, we address this issue by analyzing its underlying principles and introducing a generalized transformation primitive, \decompose. \Cref{subsec:decompose:comparison} analyzes a suboptimal, but standard, heuristic to handle dimensionality mismatches.
 We then formally define the \decompose primitive in \Cref{subsec:decompose:def}, grounded in a communication volume analysis.
 Finally, \Cref{subsec:decompose:impl} describes our search-based optimization algorithm and analyzes its complexity.